Pool Automatic Safety Covers: Helping You Achieve Your Top Priority

 However, in recent years, some jurisdictions have begun including automatic safety covers in their regulations.
 In fact, they are deemed as effective as fencing and can be used instead of it in some scenarios.
 (See more information below, and also please get specifics from your local government.)

-What are the Regs Where You Live?
+What are the Regulations Where You Live?

 The regulations regarding pool barriers differ by municipality and are subject to change.
 However, a partnership between the International Code Council (ICC) and the Association of Pool & Spa Professionals (APSP) developed a set of swimming pool-related building codes called the International Swimming Pool and Spa Code (ISPSC) that many municipalities, and entire states in some cases, are adopting.

 There are two versions of the code.
 The 2012 version allows an automatic pool cover in lieu of a fence for inground spas only.
 The 2015 version allows for an auto cover in lieu of a fence for all inground pools and spas.
-As an example of how the code is being adopted, here are the states that have put it into effect as of this writing (always check with your state or municipality for the latest information):
+As an example of how the code is being adopted, here are the states that have put it into effect as of April 2019 (always check with your state or municipality for the latest information):

 - New Jersey